 In Competitive Pool C, Jon Conrad scored 49 points out of a possible 56 in the second round, then carried through to win the playoffs over Ron Reesor, Dave Brown and Clare Kuepfer.

-Competitive Pool B saw Fred Slater grab the 3rd seed in the round-robin, but then come out on top in the playoffs. ahead of Ab Leitch, Rueben Jong and Peter Tarle.
+Competitive Pool B saw Fred Slater grab the 3rd seed in the round-robin, but then come out on top in the playoffs ahead of Ab Leitch, Rueben Jong and Peter Tarle.

-Lastly, in the Pool A competition, it was Nathan Walsh (37), Roy Campbell (34), Eric Miltenburg (31) and Ray Beierling (30) take the top 4 spots to advance to the playoffs.
+Lastly, in the Pool A competition, it was Nathan Walsh (37), Roy Campbell (34), Eric Miltenburg (31) and Ray Beierling (30) taking the top 4 spots to advance to the playoffs.
 Jason Beierling was unfortunately on the outside looking in, after scoring 27 points to finish 5th in the tournament.

 In the round of 4 playoffs, Ray Beierling would grab the top seed with 16 points, while Nathan Walsh would take the other spot in the Championship final with 14 points, leaving Roy Campbell for third place and Eric Miltenburg for fourth.